Coronavirus (COVID-19) Community Updates

 We are suspending our monthly Coffee with the Mayor events until further notice.

-Brentwood elected officials and City staff are reviewing plans for Board of Aldermen meetings, committee meetings and other public meetings.
+Brentwood elected officials and City staff continue to review plans for Board of Aldermen meetings, committee meetings and other public meetings.
 Meetings will be held in a virtual format until further notice.